 More detail about our courses, or about Lazarus Training as a company, can be found on this website or by contacting us on 0800 242 5210.

-First aid & medical training based in Essex & London.
+First aid, medical & safety training based in Essex & London.
 Public & in house courses delivered nationally & internationally.
 0800 2425210